UsabilityEngineering/portfolio-erinz7/README.md

-# UX Portfolio
+# Erin Zimmerman's UX Portfolio

-About me...
+My name is Erin Zimmerman, and I am a junior.
+I have a caffeine addiction.

 ## UX Team Project